Mixing Methods: why, when and how?

 Research in the social sciences is increasingly using mixed methods to explore the social world.
 This session will cover the following aspects of conducting a mixed-method research: research design, data collection and analysis, data integration and merging, data presentation, and writing up a mixed-method research report.

-The session will end with a panel discussion, including with the DTPs AQM and AQualM directors, Andy Bell and Ana Manzano.
+The training session itself will take place between 10 – 1.
+The session will then end with a panel discussion between 1 – 2 including the DTP’s AQM and AQualM directors, Andy Bell and Ana Manzano.

 This training aims to: